Aquaphor For Tattoos – Everything You Need To Know

 Aquaphor is a skin protectant ointment that is made from petroleum jelly, which has been used for decades to heal skin issues.
 It works to hydrate severely dry skin and soothe skin that is irritated for various reasons.

-Because newly inked skin can be both dry and irritated, Aquaphor makes a good moisturizer and protectant.
+As newly inked skin can be both dry and irritated, Aquaphor makes a good moisturizer and protectant.

 There are also other ingredients in Aquaphor that help it to go onto the skin smoothly and not get sticky.
 To further facilitate healing and soothe inflammation, the ointment contains chamomile extract.
 Chamomile is a natural ingredient that is a known anti-inflammatory.

-So, Aquaphor is not just used for tattoos.
+Still, Aquaphor is not just used for tattoos.
 It can be used for a variety of skin issues and prevention of dry skin.
 It’s good to know that if you buy a container of Aquaphor for your tattoo aftercare you can still use the rest of it rather than wasting it.

 When Should You Use Aquaphor On A Tattoo